In this area you can find links to the wide variety of research and innovation taking place within our Faculty.

 The evening will commence at 5pm with refreshments, followed by the presentation at 5.30pm.

-These will be FREE events open to anyone interested in public health – from students to staff and external visitors, and they will be popular so places will be limited; please reserve your place by emailing FEHWEvents@wlv.ac.uk with your name, email details and your role.
+These seminars are FREE events open to anyone interested in public health – from students to staff and external visitors, and they will be popular so places will be limited; please reserve your place by emailing FEHWEvents@wlv.ac.uk with your name, email details and your role.

 Courses in Public Health, Health Studies, Social Work, Social Care and much much more...Whatever your aspirations, Open Days are your chance to get all the information you need to plan your future.
 Find out more